georgembugua00/syriatel_customer_churn_project/README.md

 ## Limitations
 ![360_F_456528158_qxlh072scPnSUiOljmVQ0Ha09Nmt2klY](https://github.com/georgembugua00/syriatel_customer_churn_project/assets/151632200/4563dde0-3a09-4e02-9bb4-ba4c2a1c7ae5)

-The main limitations of the dataset was the limited data.
+The main limitations of the dataset was the limited data quantity.
 A small or biased dataset might not capture the full spectrum of customer behavior, leading to a model that performs well on the training data but generalizes poorly to unseen customers data or test data.

 **Feature relevance**: The features available in the dataset proved to be informative for ones for predicting churn however an inclusion of various variables may improve the system’s ability to provide more meaningful insights such as customer comments.